-If you need to output more universes, it is recommended to network the console to one or more Avolites TitanNet processing nodes.
+If you need to output more universes, you can network the console to one or more Avolites TitanNet Processing (TNP) nodes.
 This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total.

-The software will allow you to configure more than 16 universes from a single console but performance of the console will be degraded.
+The software does not limit the number of universes from a single console but performance of the console will be degraded.
 A warning will be shown in the processing load section of the TitanNet overview.

-13.6.1 Configuring DMX outputs
+15.5.1 CONFIGURING DMX OUTPUTS

-Switch the console to System mode and select [DMX Settings] on the second page of options.
+Switch the console to System mode and select [DMX Settings].

 The screen will initially show the node tab relating to the console itself.
-It shows a list of available DMX nodes (places where you can send the DMX to) on the left, and a list of the 16 available DMX lines (outputs generated by the console) on the right.
+It shows a list of available DMX nodes (places where you can send the DMX to) on the left, and a list of the available DMX lines (outputs generated by the console) on the right.
 Each DMX line can send data to one or more nodes.
 If you assign more than one node to a line, those nodes receive duplicated data.
+If you have ArtNet/sACN nodes or TNP units connected they will show on the left hand side.

 On the right hand side, under each DMX Line there is a list of which nodes are linked to that line.
-The default setting is for DMX Lines 1-4 to be linked to DMX Nodes Output A-D, the four XLR sockets on the console (on consoles with eight XLR sockets, the first 8 lines are linked).
+The default setting on a new show is for the physical DMX outputs on the console to be linked to the first DMX lines.